 The establishment of the adat (15th – 18th century)

 The history following the reign of Adityawarman is almost entirely unknown until the 16th century.

-- The old settlements are transformed into nagari (Minang language, in Indonesian the word is negari) with their independent political and judicial authority.
+- The old settlements were transformed into nagari (Minang language, in Indonesian the word is negari) with their independent political and judicial authority.

-- Nagari are divided into several suku (clans, more exactly lineages).
+- Nagari were divided into several suku (clans, more exactly lineages).

-- Suku are headed by a penghulu (community leader)
+- Suku were now to be headed by a penghulu (community leader)

 The next significant episode is the division of the Minangkabau nagari between 2 political traditions (the 2 laras).

-Dobbins propose the following theory : at Adityawarman’s death, there was a schism in the society, that led to a civil war.
+Dobbins proposes the following theory : at Adityawarman’s death, there was a schism in the society, that led to a civil war.

 - One side followed the tumanggung (a high functionary) and identified themselves with the royal family, the hierarchy in the village and the gold trade.

 - Another followed the patih (the chief minister) and identified themselves more with pre-Javanized Minangkabau and the matriliny (the royal dynasty was patrilinear as opposed to the peasants).